Biden will sign executive order to reopen Affordable Care Act enrollment - KTVZ

 Biden will sign executive order to reopen Affordable Care Act enrollment

-President Joe Biden will reopen enrollment on the federal Affordable Care Act exchanges on Thursday as part of a series of executive actions related to health care, taking a step to help uninsured Americans that his predecessor rejected.
+President Joe Biden will reopen enrollment on the federal Affordable Care Act exchanges on Thursday as part of a series of executive actions related to health care, taking a step to help uninsured Americans that former President Donald Trump rejected.

 It’s Biden’s first move toward delivering on his campaign promise to bolster the landmark health reform law that he championed as vice president.
 And it comes as more Americans could be facing the loss of coverage because of the pandemic-fueled economic downturn.

+Biden’s order calls on the Department of Health and Human Services to reopen enrollment on healthcare.gov, which serves 36 states, to those who need coverage from February 15 until May 15.
+The agency is expected to do so on Thursday, according to a White House official.

+“We’re in the middle of a global pandemic, and we want to make sure that people who want health insurance can get it,” the official said, noting that millions of consumers are eligible for federal financial assistance to buy policies.

-Former President Donald Trump refused to do this last year, despite heavy lobbying from elected officials of both parties and the health care industry.
+Trump refused to take this step last year, despite heavy lobbying from elected officials of both parties and the health care industry.
 Eleven states that run their own Obamacare exchanges, along with the District of Columbia, allowed their uninsured residents to obtain coverage outside the usual time frame.
+Most, if not all, are also expected to reopen their enrollment, the White House official said.

 Thursday’s executive orders will focus on health care.
-Biden will also sign measures aimed at strengthening Medicaid, as well as rescinding the Mexico City Policy on abortion and reviewing the Title X abortion referral restrictions.
+Biden will also sign measures aimed at strengthening Medicaid, as well as rescinding the so-called Mexico City Policy — which bans the US government from funding foreign nonprofits that perform or promote abortions — and reviewing the Title X abortion referral restrictions.

 Here are the executive actions Biden has signed so far